 UCAS course code: H330

-- Access to facilities at the University of Brighton, including wind tunnels and optical research engines
+- Access to University of Brighton’s wind tunnels and optical research engines.

 FURTHER INFORMATION